Antfere/NYoutubeDLP/README.md

 For directing playlist downloads to an output directory you can use the following workaround:

+        // You need to prepare the playlist download like so, to be able to get the playlist info youtubeDl.VideoUrl = url;
+        youtubeDl.PrepareDownload();

         for (int i = 0; i < ((NYoutubeDL.Models.PlaylistDownloadInfo)youtubeDl.Info).Videos.Count; i++)
         {
             youtubeDl.Options.FilesystemOptions.Output = _workingDirPath + "Playlist - " + youtubeDl.Info.Title + "\\Video - " + i;